limeae/fxn/readme.txt

 tl;dr use the blue block to extend a region, the pink block to move its copy, and tool:op/move (or clone, or other) to operate on the 2 regions
 ------

+Waypoint:
+	set waypoints in a group at any position to teleport or operate on waypoint:book gives the player a book with all waypoints in the group waypoint:particle toggles the player's particles for the group waypoint:remove removes the named entry from the group waypoint:set adds the named entry at the current position to the group, with color waypoint:tp teleports the entity to the named entry's position

+tl;dr make a group name, use waypoint:set to create waypoints and waypoint:book to tp and remove waypoints